janprzy/podarchive/README.md

 README
 ======
 This is a simple script to archive podcasts.
-It takes the URL as of an RSS feed and the path of a target directory as arguments.
+It takes the URL of an RSS feed and the path of a target directory as arguments.
 If an episode is already downloaded, it will not be downloaded again.
 This is determined by the filename.